-The midterm exams will be held during our regular class times (Midterm 1: October 5 (Tuesday) at 3:30-5 pm and Midterm 2: November 2 (Tuesday) at 3:30-5 pm, Vancouver Time).
+Exams 1, 2, and 3 will be held during our regular class times (Exam 1: Feb 1, Tuesday at 3:30-4:50 pm; Exam 2: March 1, Tuesday at 3:30-4:50 pm; and Exam 3: March 24, Thursday at 3:30-4:50 pm; all in Vancouver Times).
+Exam 4 will be held during the formal final exam period (April 12-27), and the specific date and time will be scheduled by the University.
 It is the University policy that exams take place during the class time for midterms and during the assigned time for finals.
-Everyone is expected to log into Canvas to take the exams during this exam time: No make-up exams will be provided in any case.
-The date and time for the final exam will be scheduled by the University during the formal exam period (December 11-22, Vancouver Time).
+Everyone is expected to log into Canvas to take the exams during this exam time: No make-up exams will be provided in any case (no exceptions!).
 Please note that supplemental exams to improve your grade are not offered in any course in the Faculty of Arts.
-Cheating on exams will result in a score of 0 for that exam and will be reported to the University.
+Cheating on exams will be taken seriously and reported to the University, as well as resulting in a score of 0 for that exam.